 - The are god-fearing and usually Catholic

 Please note.
-These are my observations based on my travels and my experience living in Latin America.
+These are my observations based on my travels and living in Latin America.
 I have no judgements against any person or culture.
 Everything is circumstantial and relative.

 My Final Conclusion About What I Believe Happened